Six things a recruiter expects of you during your Orange job interview

 Bruno – Recruiting consultant:

 "I expect you to dig into the ad first.
-Take the time to research, especially on YouTube, where you'll find a goldmine of information on our trades.
+Take the time to research, especially on YouTube, where you'll find a goldmine of information on our careers.
 You can also contact professionals on LinkedIn.
 It's a great way to demonstrate your curiosity and proactivity.
 Of course, the interview is also designed for you to ask questions; you don't have to know everything."

-Tell us about your experiences, not just your CV
+2. Tell us about your experiences, not just your CV

 In interviews, we want to hear your stories.
 For example, “On my last project, this is what I improvised when a customer backed out on us at the last minute”.